shreyasgaonkar/Plex-filename-parser/README.md

 # Plex filename parser using Python

-While trying to clean my plex movie database, I was tired of changing the naming schemes to match Plex's.
+While trying to clean my Plex media database, I was tired of changing the naming schemes to match [Plex's standards](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/).
 I wrote this simple script in Python to clean (most) of my databases which typically would take me hours of my weekend time to sit and manually update it.
 In few cases (duplicate file names), I still have to manually intervene once a while, but that is far less work as before.

-Installation:
+### Installation:

 0. Install Python3.x
 1. Copy the python file, and update the directory where we want to process the filenames.
-2. Edit file location ```os.chdir('/path/to/movies/directory')``` or ```TARGET_DIR = '/path/to/movies/directory'``` to parse the files.
+2. Edit file location: ```TARGET_DIR = '/path/to/<media>/directory'``` to parse the files.
 3. Run - ```python movie_name_parser.py``` to clean Movie titles & ```python tv_show_name_parser.py``` for TV Shows

+### Missing Info / Bugs

+- :cold_sweat: Something broken?
+[Open an issue](https://github.com/shreyasgaonkar/Plex-filename-parser/issues) with a few sample inputs where it breaks.
+Screenshots help!

+- For any addition feature request, [open a new issue](https://github.com/shreyasgaonkar/Plex-filename-parser/issues)

-## Movie name parser
+### Movie name parser

 Follows the requirements as per [Plex naming scheme](https://support.plex.tv/articles/200381023-naming-movie-files/) -